 Synostosis

-It is an uncommon complication of fracture and occurs typically in forearm fracture.
+It is an uncommon complication of fracture and occurs typically in forearm fractures.
 This leads to the union of both the bones.
 This complication has been noted in patients who had crushed injury of the forearm or there was an associated head injury.

 Results are quite variable.